 One-Track Mind vs. Two-Track Mind

 Early in our marriage, my husband and I discovered our brains have different capabilities when it comes to processing.
-I’m able to carry on multiple conversations at once, and I can be writing something on a piece of paper while talking to him about something else.
+I’m able to carry on multiple conversations at once, and I can write something on a piece of paper while talking to him about something else.

 The Single-Track Road to Hell